oselly/Atomic/README.md

 Move app settings values out of the projects and pull them directly from keyvaults Login system -> Didn't have time/localhost functionality to Implement proper logins and to implement bearer token logins etc.
-Implement extra logging functionality like Serilog etc
+Implement extra logging functionality like Serilog etc I wasn't happy with the structure of the code surrounding the confirmation dialog popups.
+I'd like to have reworked that if I had time

 Security
 Basic CORS blocking and HTTPS redirection was implemented.